ronniross/cognitive-engine/README.md

 Finally, the halo effect describes our tendency to allow one positive trait of a person, brand, or product to create an overall positive impression that spills over into other areas.
 For instance, an AI with a well-designed user interface or a pleasant-sounding voice may be perceived as more intelligent, accurate, and trustworthy than it actually is.
 The opposite, the horn effect, is also true: a single early mistake or a clunky interface can lead users to distrust all of the AI's subsequent outputs, regardless of their quality.
 This pitfall directly impacts the calibration of trust between humans and AI systems.

 ### 1.5 Systemic Frameworks and the Intentional Exploitation of Cognitive Pitfalls

-The cognitive pitfalls discussed so far—from belief-filters to social biases—do not operate in a vacuum.
+The cognitive pitfalls discussed so far, from belief-filters to social biases, do not operate in a vacuum.
 They are activated, shaped, and mostly cultivated by the overarching socio-economic systems we inhabit.

 This section moves beyond individual or small-group psychology to examine how deep-seated structural forces, such as capitalism and neoliberal ideology, established a dominant cognitive ecosystem.
 This framework dictates what society values, what is considered "rational" action, and creates an environment where exploiting cognitive biases becomes not just possible, but profitable and systemically encouraged.

-The social and economic environment in which a person is raised—or in which an AI model is trained—instills a specific "system logic".
+The social and economic environment in which a person is raised, or in which an AI model is trained, instills a specific "system logic".

 Within a capitalist framework, principles like efficiency, perpetual growth, competition, and return on investment are not just business metrics; they are elevated to core virtues, even if not aligned with collective-well being.
 This value system subtly re-calibrates our cognitive processes.
 A decision that maximizes profit is often perceived as more "logical" or "successful" than one that maximizes community well-being or ecological sustainability.
-This is an oudated logic that has been constrained to serve a narrow set of goals that are causing the overall higher systems, societies and ecosyste, to collapse.
+This is an oudated logic that has been constrained to serve a narrow set of goals that are causing the overall higher systems, societies and ecosystem, to collapse.

 This system logic is directly encoded into our data and, subsequently, into our AI.
 Users collect vast datasets on user engagement, click-through rates, time-on-page, and conversion funnels because these are the metrics that align with the goal of profit maximization.